 I am Navajo and raised in Sanostee, NM that is located on the Navajo Reservation.
 I grew up riding horses and found my passion studying bacteria at Diné College in Shiprock, NM in my first microbiology course.

-STUDENT LEARNING OUTCOMES
+LEARNING OUTCOMES

-The course is divided into five modules and at the completion of this course, student will be able to:
+The course is divided into six modules and at the completion of this course, students will be able to: